Warhammer-Mods/workflows/README.md

-# workflows
+# GitHub Workflows

-GitHub Workflows used throughout the repositories
+GitHub Workflows used throughout the repositories.